Why do we collect, hold, use and disclose personal information?

 We will also take reasonable steps to destroy or de-identify personal information that we hold if we no longer need the information for the primary purpose for which the information was collected and we are not otherwise required by law to retain the information.

 We take our privacy obligations very seriously.
-If you have any concerns about the manner in which your personal information is handled by PRP Diagnostic Imaging, please contact our Privacy Contact Officer by calling (02) 9981 4500 or emailing firstname.lastname@example.org.
-Formal complaints regarding breach of privacy should be made to the Privacy Contact Officer in writing.
+If you have any concerns about the manner in which your personal information is handled by, please contact our Privacy Contact Officer (02) 9981 4500 or firstname.lastname@example.org.
+Formal complaints regarding breach of privacy should be made to our Privacy Contact Officer in writing.

-We will respond to your complaint within 30 days of receipt.
+We will reasonably endeavour to respond to your complaint within 30 days of receipt.

-If you are unsatisfied with our response, you may make a complaint to the Office of the Australian Information Commissioner (OAIC).
+If you are unsatisfied with our response, you may make a complaint to the Office of the Australian Information Commissioner (OAIC) by writing to the OAIC at GPO Box 5218, Sydney NSW 2001.
 See http://www.oaic.gov.au/privacy/making-a-privacy-complaint for more information.

 How to contact us

-If you would have any questions or would like further information on privacy please contact our Privacy Contact Officer, Jonathan Page.
+If you have any questions or would like further information regarding your privacy please contact our Privacy Contact Officer on

 T: 02 99814500.